CalvinJulo/github_pages_demo/README.md

-# github_pages_demo
+# About

-This is about how to run Github pages
+This project is about deploying program online.

+Deployment solution
+- streamlit cloud
+- cloudflare cloud
+- vercel
+- github pages

+Site generator
+- Jekyll